JoaoWesley/appointment-api/README.md

     {startDate} - Initial date
     {endDate} - Final date

-The date can have offset following iso 8601 pattern if none is provided UTC will considered default.
+The date provided can have offset following iso 8601 pattern if none is provided UTC will considered default.

 #### Response